 The book, Domestic Violence in Immigrant Communities: Case Studies could not have been better timed.
 The chapters in the book are organized in a way to offer the most guidance to social workers and lawyers working in the family court.
 To my mind, one of the most compelling sections is the one entitled “questions for reflection and discussion”.
 It tackles intersectional vulnerabilities, migration and trans nationalism and social policy and the law.
 Utmost in all this is the need to realize the trauma faced by these women when they are most vulnerable.

 Legal terms, and steps to follow in family court, criminal court and the integrated domestic violence court are described in detail.
-Further, chapters on the legal aid system in Ontario on which many immigrant women depend, what help can be provided by the office of the children’s lawyer, and how domestic violence affects certain categories such as and applications are all carefully and systematically outlined.
+Further, chapters on the legal aid system in Ontario on which many immigrant women depend, what help can be provided by the office of the children’s lawyer, and how domestic violence affects certain categories such as family sponsorship and refugee applications are all carefully and systematically outlined.

 I have known Archana Medhekar over many years as a caring and compassionate lawyer, ever ready to help the most vulnerable in our society.
 Her co-authors and collaborators are all seasoned scholars and professionals with many years of research/work experience with immigrant women and families, many of whom have experienced violence.
 Real life cases emerging from closed legal case files highlighted in this book make for compelling reading.